 Crispy bacon.
 Pockets of gooey cheddar.
 Yellow onions cooked in bacon drippings.
 This Bacon Cheddar Meatloaf has ALL the good stuff.

 So what better way to add flavor than to add bacon?
-I crumbled 4 strips of cooked bacon into the meatloaf mixture, and add 4 ounces of cubed cheddar.
-I wanted to mimic a classic bacon cheeseburger flavor, and this meatloaf delivers!
+This recipe features four strips of cooked bacon and four ounces of cubed cheddar.

 - Bacon—this will get cooked before adding it to the meatloaf

 - Cut the cubed cheddar from a block of cheddar cheese (sharp or mild, whatever you prefer)

 - Ground round is 85% lean beef (you can also use 80% or 90% lean)

 - Ground pork keeps the meatloaf tender and juicy

 - Yellow onion will get cooked in the bacon drippings (yum!)